menegolli/menegolli.github.io/_pages/about.md

 Before joining the University of Naples, I served as a Postdoctoral Research Assistant at [Politecnico di Torino](https://www.polito.it/en) and as a visiting postdoc at the [Superconducting Quantum Materials and Systems (SQMS) center](https://sqmscenter.fnal.gov/) at [Fermi National Accelerator Laboratory](https://www.fnal.gov/) under an EU [Next Generation Internet Enrichers](https://enrichers.ngi.eu/meet-our-fellows-2/) fellowship.

+#### Research Interests

+Quantum Computing (QC) offers the potential to enhance traditional High-Performance Computing (HPC) workloads by leveraging the unique properties of qubits, leading to the emergence of a new computing paradigm: HPC-QC.
+My research revolves around the dependability of such hybrid systems, including reproducibility of computation results, resilience to hardware and software failures, and security and privacy of code and data.

 #### Conference Organization and Committee Engagement

 - **General Chair:**